5 Best Portable Air Conditioners Under $525

 Our Top Portable Air Conditioner Picks

-- Best Overall: Black + Decker 8,000 BTU Portable Air Conditioner
+- Best Portable Air Conditioner Overall: Black + Decker 8,000 BTU Portable Air Conditioner

-- Best for Air Quality: Honeywell HL12CESWK Portable Air Conditioner
+- Best Portable Air Conditioner for Air Quality: hOmeLabs 10,000 BTU Quiet Air Conditioner

-- Best for Humidity: Whynter Elite 12,000 BTU Portable Air Conditioner
+- Best Portable Air Conditioner for Humidity: Whynter Elite 12,000 BTU Portable Air Conditioner

 When I moved to the Pacific Northwest from the Southeast, my mind was blown that many buildings don’t have air conditioning — like no HVACs and very few window units.
 It’s pretty mild up here until August, and then it’s hell for 31 days.
 I quickly bought a portable air conditioner from Costco, and it’s one of the best purchases I’ve ever made.
 (Just remember to keep your window open completely when the unit is on and pulling in air.
 I made the mistake of slightly closing the window once, and the unit nearly melted the window trim and overheated!)
 Portable AC units are great for rentals or rooms like a garage where you don’t have an HVAC or can’t install a more permanent window box.
 But not all portable AC units are the same.